kleer001/cuesubplot/README.md

 **A:** It might be that your local LLM hasn't loaded a model to working with.
 Please make sure that you have loaded up a model file that we can send a request to.

+**Q** Anything else?

+**A** We're still in early Alpha release, so, it's probably a bug and should be squashed.
+Please submit and issue and we'll put it in the pile to be processed.

 ## CREDITS: